 Postlude: Fanfare Percy Whitlock

 Organist: Thomas Fitches

 Pray for those who are ill, or in need

-Jennifer, Rosie, Elizabeth, Dolf, Gail, Logan, Jill, Lilly, Melissa, Graham, Janice, Anne, Chris, Lorraine, Yorrick, Jan, Joe, Hans, James, Jane, Bill, Bob, Margaret, Sophie, Tony, Herminia, Esty.
-Gladys, Kate, Natalie, Maggie, Blaine, Rose, Roger, Judy and George
+Jennifer, Elizabeth, Dolf, Gail, Logan, Jill, Lilly, Melissa, Graham, Janice, Anne, Chris, Yorrick, Jan, Joe, Hans, James, Jane, Bill, Bob, Margaret, Sophie, Tony, Herminia, Esty.
+Gladys, Kate, Natalie, Maggie, Blaine, Rose, Judy, and Bill.

 We pray for those workers who have lost their lives in service to others during COVID-19